-Businesses need to plan, build, and run business-critical and mission-critical SAP applications run around the clock.
-IT teams in these companies have challenges in successfully managing their SAP systems.
-SAP AMS Services help proactively monitor & maintain the mission’s health-critical SAP applications to ensure integrity and availability and be available when the need arises.
+Businesses need to plan, build and run mission-critical SAP applications round the clock.
+IT teams in these companies face challenges in successfully managing their SAP systems because of such constraints.
+SAP AMS Services help proactively monitor and maintain such mission-critical enterprise applications to ensure integrity and availability.

 It’s great to start to think about what is a managed service?
 Because almost anything you can imagine can be part of a managed service, IT managed service for infrastructures, like caring and feeding networks, wishes, switches, and traffic security.

 But, what does it mean to be a managed service for an application?
 A managed service for an application is all about adopting best practices.
 It’s like getting a roadmap, a strategy, covering all your skills that you need to operate successfully.
 Because when you invest, whether it’s a new implementation or whether it’s an upgrade, the idea is that I want this investment to pay off, provide me more functionality.